-Patients request removal of their breast implants for a variety of reasons.
+Patients request removal of their breast implants (explant surgery) for a variety of reasons.
 Most frequently, breast implants are removed following breast implant rupture or problems with significant capsular contracture (causes hardening of the breasts and/or change in breast shape).
 Some patients (who often have put on weight in later life) decide that they want to have smaller breasts and request breast implant removal.
 Rarely, there are breast implant related safety scares such as with PIP breast implants or Allergan breast implants where patients are advised or request to have their implants removed.
 Some patients may feel that they are suffering from ‘Breast implant illness (BII)’ and may also request removal of breast implants.
 With advancing medical knowledge conditions that are related to breast implants become identified such as BIA-ALCL (Breast implant associated anaplastic large cell lymphoma – a form of cancer) and although these conditions are very rare some patients request removal of breast implants for peace of mind.

 If the breast implants have ruptured, Mr Morritt will then clean out any visible silicone from inside the breast.
-It is not always possible to removal all the silicone as some of it will be inside tissues such as the chest muscle and lymph nodes and is not visible to the surgeon during surgery.
-In fact, it may only become apparent that there is residual silicone when patient’s start having mammograms for breast cancer screening.
+It is not always possible to removal all the silicone as some of it will be inside tissues such as the chest muscle and lymph nodes and is not visible to the surgeon during explant surgery.
+In fact, it may only become apparent that there is residual silicone in the body when patient’s start having mammograms for breast cancer screening.
+The wound is then closed in three layers with internal absorbable stitches (there are no stitches to remove).
+Mr Morritt does not routinely insert drains for breast implant removal procedures but they are sometimes used in rare cases.
+Patients generally stay in hospital overnight after breast implant removal.

-Photograph showing breast implants which have become hard over time due to ‘calcification’ (this is the white material on the implants).
+Photograph showing breast implants which have become hard over time due to ‘calcification’ (this is the white material on the breast implants).
 This can cause discomfort and the breasts can be extremely hard, painful, and sometimes patients are aware of a cracking sensation within the breast on pressure.
 In this case the implants were removed with total or full capsulectomy which is preferred as it means that all of the calcification is removed from the patient’s body.

 To read more about breast augmentation – click here